top of page

 6. Know the going rate… and pay above it

 Salaries can vary widely according to region, industry and company size, so do your research and find out what competitors are paying to make sure your offer is competitive.
 Don’t be tempted to scrimp on salary.
 Good-quality candidates don’t come cheap.
-Get in touch if you’d like up to date salary surveys in your area.
+Get in touch if you’d like up-to-date salary surveys in your area.

 7. Consider part-time finance directors